jonasbucherETH/sushi_internship/README.md

   * 3 * perplexity < nrow(X) - 1 (so for 42: perplexity < 14)
   * How to normalize vcf data / convert to matrix instead of distance matrix (because for t-SNE the data should be normalized if input is distance matrix)
   * Try t-SNE on server with maximum possible perplexity (and MDS dims increased to 5, to match PCA dims kept)
+  * ->
+  * maybe more steps (max_iter = 5000)
+  * comment: density/size of clusters and distance between clusters might not mean anything (see: https://distill.pub/2016/misread-tsne/)